Dr-42/nexus_flix/README.md

 firefox http://localhost:3000
 ```

-Tested on Fedora server with both Firefox and Gtk-Webview.
+Tested on Fedora server with Firefox, Chrome and Gtk-Webview.

 Make sure you have an NVIDIA GPU with proper support for NVDEC and NVENC.
 The ffmpeg I got from fedora repos(Both official repo and rpm-fusion) didn't work so I compiled my own and added it to path named ffmpeg-next.